optakt/optakt.github.io/content/knowledge/scalinghistory.md

 PoS algorithms based on BFT need 2/3+1 of the nodes to be honest, so the required threshold is higher than PoW where an attacker needs 51% of all computing power.
 Sustainability, security are achieved in a PoS model like the one in Cardano.
 In PoS, explicit agreement is required before a block becomes valid.
-If a sufficient number of validators don't sign the block then it will be rejected even if all consensus rule is followed by the block.
+If a sufficient number of validators do not sign the block then it will be rejected even if all consensus rule is followed by the block.
 Only after the necessary number of participants to the consensus algorithm explicitly vote for the block by signing it, will it become valid.
 This means that a lot of communication is needed.
 In general, voting on the next correct block requires multiple rounds of communication (preparation round, confirmation round and commit round), and the more validators there are, the more overhead there is for everyone to get their messages to the leader of a round.
 Due to this high number of communication scalability is hindered.

 Also the higher the adaptation, the higher the total value represented by the native cryptocurrency and therefore higher the value that needs to be locked up as staking by the nodes.
-This means the native currency's full potential isn't utilised as once they are locked, they can no longer be used for any other purposes unless they are unlocked after the locking period expires.
+This means the native currency's full potential is not utilised as once they are locked, they can no longer be used for any other purposes unless they are unlocked after the locking period expires.
 Network’s security is proportional to the value of stake committed.

-## 3.1 Sharding and layer 2 solutions
+## Sharding and layer 2 solutions

 For solving this scaling issue, 'sharding' is introduced (e.g. in the case of [Ethereum 2.0](https://www.youtube.com/watch?v=ctzGr58_jeI&t=657s&ab_channel=Finematics)).
 Sharding is a way of spreading the computing and storage workload from a blockchain network, so that each node no longer has to process the entire network's transactional load.
 Each node only needs to maintain info corresponding to its specific shard or partition.
 For example, addresses starting with “0x00” will be part of shard 1 and addresses starting with “0x01” will be part of shard 2 etc.
 There is a mechanism in place for inter-shard communication so that the whole blockchain is still viewable from any node.
 All the shards will be connected to the “Beacon chain” which will have all the history with it and acts as an orchestrator of the whole network.
 The consensus between all the shards will be maintained by a "beacon chain".
 However, sharding has its own challenges.
 Corrupting nodes in a given shard may lead to permanent loss of data.
 One way to tackle this issue is by randomly assigning a node to a shard and randomly reassigning the node to another shard.
 Sharding has another problem that the composability aspect of smart contract compatible blockchain will no longer exist.
 For example, if a Decentralized Finance (DeFi) platform built on top of Ethereum relies on relies on or combines few other projects, then in a sharded system of Ethereum2.0, ideally they should be on the same shard which may not always be the case.
 If they are not on the same shard then they all needs to be ok with asynchronous updates which is [not ideal](https://www.coindesk.com/tech/2020/10/13/will-a-sharded-ethereum-be-flexible-enough-for-decentralized-finance/).

-## 4. Avalanche
+## Avalanche

 The next level solution for scalability in terms of consensus algorithms is by Avalanche network which uses Snow Consensus with PoS as the underlying [sybil control mechanism](https://en.wikipedia.org/wiki/Sybil_attack).
 In Snow consensus, in short, a particular node randomly sub-samples from other nodes multiple times across multiple cycles and eventually arrives at a consensus.
 This is then recorded in a Directed Acyclic Graph (DAG) as opposed to a chain of blocks.
-Every node has its own view of the current consensus state; they don't progress in lock-step like they do for BFT algorithms.
+Every node has its own view of the current consensus state; they do not progress in lock-step like they do for BFT algorithms.
 However, the local view of each node is eventually consistent with the view of all other nodes on the network.

 Snow consensus can easily scale to a higher level compared to PoW or PoS.
 Because the communicational complexity is much lower than BFT; we only need to communicate with random sub-samples of the network for each round.
-If these are logarithmically smaller than the entire set of validators on the network, the performance doesn't decrease exponentially with the size of the validator set.
+If these are logarithmically smaller than the entire set of validators on the network, the performance does not decrease exponentially with the size of the validator set.
 However, one common issue for PoS blockchains remains: the security of the network depends on the ratio of capital locked up for validation.
 Usually many PoS based networks impose a penalty for malicious validators or validators that aren’t online continuously by slashing which is taking away some of the staked tokens as a punishment.
-In case of Snow consensus, nodes monitor uptime and nodes don't receive rewards when they are not up long enough.
+In case of Snow consensus, nodes monitor uptime and nodes do not receive rewards when they are not up long enough.

 Avalanche is a leaderless protocol, which is the first one of its kind.
 In BFT PoS, there is a leader for every round that has to propose the block; in Avalanche, everyone can propose state changes concurrently.

-## 5. Flare
+## Flare

 Flare network combines best of both worlds by introducing FBA into the Snow consensus of Avalanche.
 Flare’s FBA achieves safety without relying too much on economic incentives that can interfere with high-value use cases.